snyk/parlay/README.md

 ## Enriching with ecosyste.ms

-Let's take a simple SBOM of a Javascript application.
+Let's take a simple CycloneDX SBOM of a Javascript application.
 Using `parlay` we enrich it using data from [ecosyste.ms](https://ecosyste.ms), adding information about the package license, external links, the maintainer and more.

 ```
 $ cat testing/sbom.cyclonedx.json